Syrian suspicions swirl over Iranian hand in Assad's repression

 DESERTERS

-"It is just Syrian soldiers shooting at us, they have Iranians fighting with them too," said 23-year-old Khaled, another fighter in Reyhanli, overlooking the border with his homeland.
+"It isn't just Syrian soldiers shooting at us, they have Iranians fighting with them too," said 23-year-old Khaled, another fighter in Reyhanli, overlooking the border with his homeland.

 The men did not look like local people, from the village, in the way they dressed or comported themselves.